ading2210/poe-api/README.md

 ```
 pip3 install poe-api
 ```
+This library depends on `quickjs`, which does not have prebuilt binaries available for Python 3.11.
+Pip will attempt to compile it, but will fail if `python-dev` is not installed.

+On Linux, you can install it via the instructions listed here: https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory

+On Windows and MacOS, `python-dev` should be included with your existing Python installation.

 ## Documentation:
 Examples can be found in the `/examples` directory.
 To run these examples, pass in your token as a command-line argument.